argerim/select2-rails/README.md

 	*= require select2

-If you are using Twitter Boostrap you can require ethe bootstrap theme CSS
+If you are using Twitter Boostrap you can require the bootstrap theme CSS

 	*= require select2-bootstrap